xdv/divvy-dev-portal/content/concepts/payment-system-basics/transaction-basics/transaction-basics.md

 ## Authorizing Transactions

-In the decentralized XRP Ledger, a digital signature proves that a transaction is authorized to do a specific set of actions.
+In the decentralized XDV Ledger, a digital signature proves that a transaction is authorized to do a specific set of actions.
 Only signed transactions can be submitted to the network and included in a validated ledger.
 A signed transaction is immutable: its contents cannot change, and the signature is not valid for any other transaction. <!-- STYLE_OVERRIDE: is authorized to -->

 A transaction can be authorized by any of the following types of signatures: